Robert-Hughes/rjrssync/README.md

 slashes on folder names).

-Note though that on Linux, the OS treats a trailing slash on a symlink to refer to the _target_ of the symlink, not the symlink itself, and so rjrssync doesn't actually see these as symlinks at all.
+Note though that on Linux, the OS treats a trailing slash on a symlink to refer to the _target_ of the symlink, not the symlink itself, and so rjrssync doesn't actually see these as symlinks at all, so they behave as folders.

 Notes on symlinks
 ==================